It is never easy to grow tropical plants at home. Moreover, developing a shade-loving tropical plant like Caladium Candidum may seem challenging.

 How to Prevent Dying Leaves Over Winter?

-You cannot prevent the Candidum leaves from dying back because they will naturally drop leaves in winter.
+You cannot prevent the Candidum leaves from dying because they naturally drop leaves in winter.

-Let us say it is their way to show that they are resting (dormant).
-Do not worry yet, because they will start growing leaves again in spring.
+Let us say it is their way of showing that they are resting (dormant).
+Do not worry, they will start growing leaves again in spring.

 Does Caladium Candidum have any Benefits?

-Alone it may not be so effective, but it will do wonders with other air purifying plants.
+It may not be effective, but it will do wonders with other air-purifying plants.

 Caladium Candidum makes a perfect houseplant that adds a unique decor in spring and summer with its signature white-colored leaves.

-However, the lush foliage will die back in winter, losing its natural appeal, worrying many growers.
+However, the lush foliage will die back in winter, losing its natural appeal and worrying many growers.